MASC SHSM Conference

 Monday, February 23, 2026

-MASC SHSM Conference 2026 is a one-day experiential learning opportunity designed specifically for Grade 11–12 SHSM Arts & Culture students.
-Taking place on February 23, 2026, at Carleton Dominion Chalmers Centre in Ottawa, the conference invites students to explore The Artist’s Toolkit – Skills for Thriving in the Arts and Culture Sector through hands-on, sector-aligned workshops in visual art, dance, music, drama, and media arts, followed by a career pathway panel with professional artists.
+The MASC SHSM Conference 2026 was a one-day experiential learning opportunity designed specifically for Grade 11–12 SHSM Arts & Culture students.
+Held on February 23, 2026, at the Carleton Dominion Chalmers Centre in Ottawa, the conference invited students to explore The Artist’s Toolkit – Skills for Thriving in the Arts and Culture Sector through hands-on, sector-aligned workshops in visual art, dance, music, drama, and media arts, followed by a career pathway panel featuring professional artists.

-The conference supports SHSM requirements, including Advanced Training in a Technique, career exploration, and Reach Ahead experiences, while exposing students to diverse post-secondary and workplace pathways in the arts.
-The registration fee is $100 per student, and workshops are capped at 30 students to ensure meaningful engagement and skill development.
+The conference supported SHSM requirements; students earned the SHSM certification in Advanced Training in a Technique, while also exploring career pathways and participating in Reach Ahead learning through direct conversations and hands-on work with professional artists.
+The registration fee was $100 per student, and workshops were capped at 30 students to ensure meaningful engagement and skill development.

 MASC SHSM Conference – 2026 Artists